codefitz/Pixel-Spacebase/PLAN.md

 - [ ] Add cat sprite or reuse/update an existing follower sprite.
 - [ ] Add visual treatment for dark levels and breaker-restored lighting.
 - [x] Change Xeno-booster to an x-port icon.
+- [ ] Tengu battle arena needs to be more like an alien planet (think Star Trek TOS).

 ## Bugs